 - Preheat oven to 350°F. Line two 8-inch round cake pans with parchment paper and spray with baking spray.

-- In a large bowl, whisk together sugar, zest, flour, baking powder, baking soda, salt, cocoa powder and salt.
-Press with a rubber spatula for 1 minute to release lemon oils.
+- In a large bowl, whisk together sugar, zest, flour, baking powder, baking soda, espresso powder, cocoa powder and salt.
+Press with a rubber spatula for 1 minute to release lemon oils.3 tablespoon orange zest, 1 ¾ cup granulated sugar, 2 cup all-purpose flour, ¾ cup unsweetened cocoa powder, 1 ½ teaspoon baking powder, ½ teaspoon baking soda, ¾ teaspoon salt, ½ teaspoon espresso powder

-- Stir in vegetable oil until dry ingredients are well coated, followed by eggs and vanilla.
+- Stir in vegetable oil until dry ingredients are well coated, followed by eggs and vanilla.⅔ cup vegetable oil, 2 large eggs, 2 teaspoon pure vanilla extract

 - Stir in buttermilk until well combined.
-Batter should be thick.
+Batter should be thick.1 cup full-fat buttermilk

 - Heat orange juice in microwave for 45 seconds on high, or until hot.
-Immediately stir into batter and whisk until just smooth.
+Immediately stir into batter and whisk until just smooth.1 cup orange juice

 - Add batter evenly to prepared cake pans and bake in preheated oven for 35 minutes, or until a toothpick entered into the center of the cakes comes out smooth.